Highbridge Park: Later 20th century

 The controversial 'Daisy Girl' political advertisement was filmed in Highbridge Park in the summer of 1964.

 By the 1970s, Highbridge Park and other city parks were in poor condition following the 1975 New York City fiscal crisis.
 Particularly in Highbridge Park, large sections set aside as natural areas, had been taken over by homeless people who built permanent shacks made of sheet metal and steel pipes driven into the earth.
 Prostitutes, drug dealers and drug users frequented the park.
 NYC Parks commenced a project to restore the pools in several parks in 1977, including at Highbridge Park, for whose restoration the agency set aside an estimated $5.8 million.
 These projects were not carried out due to a lack of money.
 By March 1981, NYC Parks had only 2,900 employees in its total staff, less than 10 percent of the 30,000 present when Moses was parks commissioner.
 In 1982, the NYC Parks budget increased greatly, enabling the agency to carry out $76 million worth of restoration projects by year's end; among these projects was the restoration of the Highbridge Park pool.
 The play center and pool were completely renovated over a three-year period following a design by architect Stephen B. Jacobs.
 The play center reopened on June 14, 1985.

 NYC Parks continued to face financial shortfalls in the coming years, and the pools retained a reputation for high crime.
 In June 1984, a man set fire to the Highbridge Tower roof before jumping to his death.
 By the mid-1980s, Highbridge had become so degraded that during a manual cleanup in 1986, 250 tons of garbage and 25 auto wrecks were removed, but garbage again began to fill the park within a matter of days.
 For the summer of 1991, mayor David Dinkins had planned to close all 32 outdoor pools in the city, a decision that was only reversed after a $2 million donation from a trust created upon the death of real estate developer Sol Goldman and $1.8 million from other sources.
-Additionally, in the 1990s, a practice called "whirlpooling" became common in New York City pools such as Highbridge Park, wherein women would be inappropriately fondled by teenage boys.
+Additionally, in the 1990s, a practice called "whirlpooling" became common in New York City pools such as Highbridge Park, in which women would be inappropriately fondled by teenage boys.
 By the turn of the century, crimes such as sexual assaults had decreased in parks citywide due to increased security.

 The condition of Highbridge Park has gotten better, and it is no longer a haven for petty crime and other illegal activities.
 In November 1991, the water tower was restored.
 The New York Restoration Project, chaired by Bette Midler, has been working since 1999 to restore the park.
 The park also received a renovation in 1996, which included a $305,000 pool filtration system and a $445,000 renovation of heating and ventilation in the pool area.